FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-1.md

 ------------------------------------------------------------------------------------------

 As the team grows bigger, and the projects become more complex, a proper development conventions, workflow and [CI/CD](https://en.wikipedia.org/wiki/CI/CD/) process become very important.
-In this series of posts I'll describe such flow and process, from a Jira ticket to a version release (and deployment) using a popular stack, including Jira, Git, Maven, and Jenkins.
+In this series of posts I'll describe such flow and process, from the Jira ticket to the version release (and deployment) using a popular stack, including Jira, Git, Maven, and Jenkins.

 <br><br>
 ## Part 1 - Tools and Planning